TheMisinformationGame/MisinformationGame/docs/Results.md

    results were downloaded.

 2) **[The Posts Worksheet](#posts):**
-   This sheet contains all the interactions participants make with the posts that they were shown, as well as information about those posts.
+   This sheet contains all the interactions participants made with the posts that they were shown, as well as information about those posts.